 Talking Life is a series of hosted podcast conversations with people, living with a dementia about their relationships with topics such as desire, beauty, purpose, connectedness, and sleep.
 It aims to engage listeners in collective conversations with people experiencing dementias about everyday subjects, challenging them to reconsider their initial assumptions about dementia.

-The Fellowship Octet from the National Youth Choirs of Great Britain performs four world premieres inspired by the work of Created Out of Mind research into the experience of people living with a dementia, and which were created by young composers from the BBC Proms Inspire scheme and their mentor Kerry Andrew.
+The Fellowship Octet from the National Youth Choirs of Great Britain performs four world premieres inspired by the work of Created Out of Mind and the words and experiences of people living with dementias.
+The pieces were created by young composers from the BBC Proms Inspire scheme and their mentor Kerry Andrew.
 Presented by Sara Mohr-Pietsch.

 'Why Music?
 The Key to Memory’ is a partnership between BBC Radio 3 and Wellcome Collection.
 One-off programmes, world premieres and live music from the weekend will be broadcast on BBC Radio 3, and will also be available on BBC iPlayer for 30 days afterwards.